pchapin/yeditor/README.md

 ### g++

 G++ targetting Unix-like systems is the primary compiler and platform for Y at this time.
+Note that on macOS, `g++` is an alias for `clang++`.
 Makefiles are provided that build each component of the system.
 In general you can just enter a folder and type `make` to build whatever entity is contained in that folder.

 Currently it is necessary to build the Scr library first manually (using Makefiles) before you build Y itself.
 Y should probably be built before you build the test programs but that is not strictly necessary.

-It is likely that Y and its supporting libraries can be built with clang++ as well.
-This might only entail minor modifications to the Makefiles.

 ### Code::Blocks